 While Nagaraju laughed heartily at his own joke, Rami Reddy was piqued by his subordinate’s one-upmanship.

-‘Let me see if it’s workable,’ said Rami Reddy, bogged down by his failure to come up with something on his own, but not with any idea to examine what Sathyam might bring on to the table.
-Any way, he was far too inebriated by then to comprehend much of what was happening then.
+“Let me see if it’s workable,’ said Rami Reddy, bogged down by his failure to come up with something on his own, but not with any idea to examine what Sathyam might bring on to the table for he was far too inebriated by then to comprehend much of what was happening then.

-‘Only to turn into L-1s,’ said Sathyam with a triumphant look, ‘in the end.’
+“Only to turn into L-1s in the end,” said Sathyam with a triumphant look.

-‘If only the committee members authenticate your tenders without bids,’ Sathyam unfolded the plan, ‘won’t I then turn them into legal L-1s at the end of the day?’
+“If only the committee members authenticate your tenders without figures, then we can turn them into legal L-1s in the end,” Sathyam said with an air of certainty.

-‘There would be a few loose ends to tie up though,’ said Sathyam, with a top-of-the-world feeling.
-‘For matching the typeface on the tenders on the whole, we need to use the same typewriter all through.
-We should buy a machine for our office, but before we take it in, we’ll use it for typing the bid-less tenders at my place.
+“There would be a few loose ends to tie up though,’ said Sathyam, with a top-of-the-world feeling.
+“For matching the typeface on the tenders on the whole, we need to use the same typewriter all through.
+We should buy a machine for our section, but before we take it in, we’ll use it for typing the bid-less tenders at my place.
 Thus, after the tender opening, as we fill in the blanks on that machine in our office, the typeface would come clean, even under the microscope.
 As a way of extreme precaution, on both the occasions, we might use the same typewriter ribbon.
-That would ensure that even God wouldn’t get a wind of our manipulation.’
+That would ensure that even God wouldn’t get a wind of our manipulation.”

-‘This to say the least,’ said Nagaraju missing the point in his excitement, ‘it’s a Sherlock Holmes’ stuff really.’
+“This to say the least it’s a Sherlock Holmes’ stuff,” said Nagaraju missing the point in his excitement.

-‘You can take care of the typewriter and all,’ said Rami Reddy enthusiastically to Sathyam.
-‘Put up a note tomorrow itself for my approval.’
+“You can take care of the typewriter and all, put up a note tomorrow itself for my approval,” said Rami Reddy enthusiastically to Sathyam.

-‘Oh, unbelievable!’ exclaimed Nagaraju confidently, ‘Now the three biggest ever civil works would come our way.
-Isn’t it as good as that?
-All we’ve got to do now is to put in place a pliable committee to do our bidding.
-But that’s a child’s play for the FM.
-Well, you will get your million each by tomorrow evening, sealed and delivered at home.’
+“Oh, it’s unbelievable!” exclaimed Nagaraju confidently, “So, the three biggest ever civil works in the country fall in our lap, isn’t it as good as that?
+All we’ve got to do now is to put in place a pliable committee to do our bidding, but won’t that be a child’s play for the Boss.
+You will get your million each by tomorrow evening, sealed, and delivered at home.”